Last Updated on 17 January 2026 by Cycloscope

 Climate in Poland

-The climate during the summer season, from June to August, can be very variable in Poland; you can expect strong and long downpours in summer, and sometimes it rains heavily for several days without stopping.
-But you could also be lucky and get long weeks of really hot and dry weather.
-Winters, on the other hand, are rather heavy, with lots of snow and temperatures often below the freezing point.
+But you could also be lucky enough to get long weeks of really hot, dry weather.
+Winters, on the other hand, are relatively heavy, with lots of snow and temperatures often below freezing.

 Best season to cycle in Poland

-May, June, and September are also favorable months, the climate will be cooler, but still warm and sunny.
+May, June, and September are also favorable months; the climate will be cooler, but still warm and sunny.

-April and October are wonderfully changeable and can be decidedly cold.
-We crossed Poland from the north in October, the temperatures during the day were great but during the night they were just above zero.
-In addition, the days began to be shorter and in the morning you had to wait a few hours after sunrise to have better temperatures.
+The daytime temperatures were great, but at night they were just above zero.
+In addition, the days began to get shorter, and in the morning, you had to wait a few hours after sunrise for better temperatures.

-We, however, love the warm climates, if you love the cold you can try cycling in Poland in the winter, but it is definitely not for us.
+We, however, love the warm climates; if you love the cold, you can try cycling in Poland in the winter, but it is definitely not for us.

 Cycling the Roads of Poland

-We happened to ride on roads full of trucks but we did not notice any crazy driving style nor it was common for drivers to overtake us too closely.
+We happened to ride on roads full of trucks, but we did not notice any crazy driving style, nor was it common for drivers to overtake us too closely.

 Bike shops and repairmen in Poland

-The bicycle shops are open from Monday to Friday, they close rather early, between 5 pm and 7 pm, those open on Saturday close in the early afternoon, around 2 pm, and on Sundays they are all closed.
+The bicycle shops are open from Monday to Friday, they close relatively early, between 5 pm and 7 pm, those open on Saturday close in the early afternoon, around 2 pm, and on Sundays they are all closed.

 Cycling Community and Critical Mass in Poland